kasterlevi/6thManDataProject/Kaggle_Competition_Materials/Competition_README.md

 ## How to Participate
 ### Submission of your CSV:
 You should submit a csv file with exactly ___ entries plus a header row.
-Your submission will show an error if you have extra columns (beyond PassengerId and Survived) or rows.
+Your submission will show an error if you have extra columns (beyond PlayerId and WinPercentage) or rows.

 The file should have exactly 2 columns:
-- PassengerId (sorted in any order)
+- PlayerId (sorted in any order)
-- Team Win percentage (contains your binary predictions: 1 for survived, 0 for deceased)
+- WinPercentage (contains your numerical predictions: between 0 and 1)

+### Evaluation of your submission: